The Walt Disney Company’s 100th Anniversary Celebration

 Exploring nature’s diversity with Kilimanjaro Safaris

 This E-ticket attraction takes visitors on a jeep safari through different parts of the East African Jungle.
-With a little help from Florida’s tropical weather, the vegetation is flourishing.
-Seeing some of the animals again, made us feel like we were right back in Africa on a safari.
+With a bit of help from Florida’s tropical weather, the vegetation is flourishing.
+Seeing some of the animals again made us feel like we were right back in Africa on a safari.
 But even here, we learned many new things about Africa’s Big Five.

-For instance, do you know what elephants, giraffes and lions have in common?
-For these animals (and many more) there is extended documented evidence of homosexual behavior.
+For instance, do you know what elephants, giraffes, and lions have in common?
+For these animals (and many more), there is extended documented evidence of homosexual behavior.
 According to Bruce Bagemihl, “research shows that homosexual behavior, not necessarily sex, has been documented in about five hundred species as of 1999, ranging from primates to gut worms”.
 Teaching ourselves about our planet’s diversity is an endless process with new information.
-Sometimes it will go against our existing knowledge or believes.
-But with keeping an open mind, there is so much more to explore.
+Sometimes it will go against our existing knowledge or beliefs.
+But by keeping an open mind, there is so much more to explore.
 Isn’t that what life is all about?

 Disney’s Animal Kingdom Pride Mural

 No one could miss this Disney Pride Mural in Animal Kingdom!
 It was painted on two big backstage doors on the path toward Pandora: World of Avatar.
 A great gesture to show this gay couple how Disney supports the LGBTQ+ Community.
 There was even a Disney photographer standing by to take our picture!
 Do tell any Disney Photographer how you want your picture taken so you won’t end up with missing feet or a cut-off mural in the background saying “ove”.

 Celebrating who you are with Disney Pride